Hybeee/vitmma19-anklealign-hazi/README.md

 The implementation includes 5 stages; the first is data preparation which is implemented in `src/data_pipeline/data_preparing.py`.
 This consists of reading the raw images from the input `data/all_data` folder.
 This is followed by a data cleaning step - implemented in `src/data_pipeline/data_cleaning.py` -, which removes duplicates and images that do not meet a given quality criteria.
 The data is then finally split into train, validation and test datasets in the third stage implemented in `src/data_pipeline/data_processing.py`.
 The fourth stage is training, which includes early stopping to prevent overfitting.
 The fifth and final stage is evaluation.
 This includes multiple steps, such as calculating classification metrics, confusion matrices as well as plots that display a model's focus on the input image - the latter is done by using Grad-CAM or Attention Rollout based on the model type.
 The implementations can be found in `src/train.py` and `src/evaluation.py` respectively.

 I've implemented 4 models for the task; a dummy baseline which predicts majority class - calculated from the train dataset -, as well as a simple, medium and complex model.
 I have also evaluated the performance of a Vision Transformer.
 Note that the solution uses the ViT model for the pipeline by default.
+In this case the model's weights are downloaded from: [https://storage.googleapis.com/vit_models/imagenet21k/{vit_model}.npz](https://storage.googleapis.com/vit_models/imagenet21k/ViT-B_16.npz) - where `vit_model=args.vitargs.vit_model`.
 During evaluation the Vision Transformer outperformed all other models.

 The solution also includes a simple MLaaS - the implementations can be found in `api.py` and `ui.py`.